ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ18: Specify the acceptable values of the 'gkty' parameter: Group_PubSub_Keying_Material, see {{join-response}}.

-* REQ19: Specify and register the application profile identifier: coap_group_pubsub_app, see {{join-response}} and {{iana-profile}}.
+* REQ19: Specify and register the application profile identifier: coap_group_pubsub_app (see {{join-response}} and {{iana-profile}}) and mqtt_pubsub_app (see {{mqtt-pubsub}} and {{iana-profile}}).

 * REQ20: If used, specify the format and content of 'group_policies' and its entries.
-Specify the policies default values: ToDo.
+Specify the policies default values: not applicable.

 * REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case.
 If external signature verifiers are supported, specify how those provide a nonce to the KDC to be used for computing the PoP evidence: see {{join-response}}.

-* REQ22: Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, and for Pub-Sub communication {{I-D.ietf-core-coap-pubsub}}.
+* REQ22: Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, used for Pub-Sub communications as defined in {{I-D.ietf-core-coap-pubsub}}.

 * REQ23: Specify the security protocol the group members must use to protect their communication.
-This must provide encryption, integrity and replay protection: a symmetric COSE Key is used to create a COSE\_Encrypt0 object with an AEAD algorithm specified by the KDC.
+This must provide encryption, integrity, and replay protection: Publishers in a group use a symmetric group key to protect published topic data as a COSE\_Encrypt0 object, per the AEAD algorithm specified by the KDC.
+A Publisher also produces a COSE countersignature of the COSE\_Encrypt0 object by using its private key, per the signature algorithm specified by the KDC.

 * REQ24: Specify how the communication is secured between Client and KDC.
-Optionally, specify transport profile of ACE {{RFC9200}} to use between Client and KDC: ACE transport profile such as for DTLS {{RFC9202}} or OSCORE {{RFC9203}}.
+Optionally, specify a transport profile of ACE {{RFC9200}} to use between Client and KDC: ACE transport profile such as for DTLS {{RFC9202}} or OSCORE {{RFC9203}}.

 * REQ25: Specify the format of the identifiers of group members: the Sender ID defined in {{join-response}}.

 * REQ26: Specify policies at the KDC to handle ids that are not included in 'get_creds': see {{query}}.

-* REQ27: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: not applicable.
+* REQ27: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: TBD.

-* REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{as-response}} and {{content_formats}} of this document.
+* REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{as-response}} and {{content_formats}}.

 * REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of I-D.ietf-ace-key-groupcomm}}: a Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}.

-* REQ30: Define whether Clients must, should or may support the conditional parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: a Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters; see {{join-request}}.
-A Publisher Client that provides the token to the KDC, through the authz-info endpoint, MUST support the parameter 'kdcchallenge'; see {{token-post}}.
+* REQ30: Define whether Clients must, should, or may support the conditional parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: a Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters (see {{join-request}}).
+A Publisher Client that provides the access token to the KDC through the authz-info endpoint MUST support the parameter 'kdcchallenge' (see {{token-post}}).

+## Optional-to-Address Requirements

-* OPT1: Optionally, if the textual format of 'scope' is used, specify CBOR values to use for abbreviating the role identifiers in the group: no.
+* OPT1: Optionally, if the textual format of 'scope' is used, specify CBOR values to use for abbreviating the role identifiers in the group: not applicable.

-* OPT2: Optionally, specify the additional parameters used in the exchange of Token Transfer Request and Response: no.
+* OPT2: Optionally, specify the additional parameters used in the exchange of Token Transfer Request and Response: none are defined.

 * OPT3: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: see {{token-post}}.

 * OPT4: Optionally, specify possible or required payload formats for specific error cases: see {{join-error}}.

 * OPT5: Optionally, specify additional identifiers of error types, as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error': no.

 * OPT6: Optionally, specify the encoding of 'creds_repo' if the default is not used: no.

 * OPT7: Optionally, specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details: no.

-* OPT8: Optionally, specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node: The KDC MUST reply with a 4.00 (Bad Request) error response to the Join Request; see {{join-error}}.
+* OPT8: Optionally, specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node: The KDC MUST reply with a 4.00 (Bad Request) error response to the Join Request (see {{join-error}}).

 * OPT9: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response: the "Point-to-Point" rekeying scheme registered in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}}.

 * OPT10: Optionally, specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details: no.

 * OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if they are unsuccessfully decrypted: no.

-* OPT12: Optionally, specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request: ToDo.
+* OPT12: Optionally, specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request: see {{rekeying}}.

 * OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no.

-*  OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme: ToDo.
+* OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}): no.

-*  OPT15: Optionally, specify if Clients must or should support any of the parameters defined as optional in {{I-D.ietf-ace-key-groupcomm}}: no.

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}